 Am I Eligible for Coordination?

 You're eligible for coordination if at age 65, when the permanent coordination reduction would begin, your monthly pension payment would be above a minimum threshold allowed by the Plan rules.
-For pensions that will commence in 2018, this threshold is $186.33/month.

 If you're eligible for coordination, your Retirement Benefit Statement will show your coordination options.
 Prior to deciding whether to coordinate your pension, you should carefully review the different pension options that are available to you and select the option that best suits your individual circumstances.